RillingDev/ok/README.md

 </form>
 ```

-the name defined in `data-ok` is the key of the methods object defined in the JS.
+The name defined in `data-ok` is the key of the validator dictionary object defined in the JS.
 if the given fn evaluates to false, the input will be marked as invalid.

 ### Validation

-Once the user inputs on a field bound by Ok.js, the validator function will be run.
+Once the user inputs on a field bound by Ok, the validator function will be run.
 If it evaluates to true, the field is valid.
-If it evaluates falsy, the field will be marked as invalid with the class "invalid" and the JS validity will be updated (which will show a popup containing the validator message, based on the browser).
+If it evaluates falsy, the field will be marked as invalid, and the JS validity will be updated (which will show a popup containing the validator message, based on the browser).

 ### Chaining

 Multiple validators can be used for a single field in a given order by chaining them. to chain multiple validators, simply add a comma between their keys in the ok attribute.
 When using chaining, the field will only be considered valid if all validators succeed.
+Once a validator marks the field as invalid, all further validators are skipped.

 ```html
 <div class="form-group">